$L^2$ Stability of Simple Shocks for Spatially Heterogeneous Conservation Laws

-Now, {by \cite[Theorem 3.3]{GenChar}}, if $y(0)<x_{-}$, then $z(0)=u_{-}$ and hence by uniqueness of solutions to the ODE system \eqref{char ode} for initial conditions $(y(0),z(0))=(y_0,u_{-})$, we would have $u(\hat{x},\hat{t})=z(\hat{t})=u_{-}$.
-Therefore, suppose if possible that $y_0=y(0)>x_{-}$; in this case we can effectively apply the `divergence theorem' to the region enclosed by the two curves \cite{GenChar}; then by \eqref{divzero} and the characteristic equations \eqref{char ode}:
+Now, by \cite[Theorem 3.3]{GenChar}, if $y(0)<x_{-}$, then $z(0)=u_{-}$ and hence by uniqueness of solutions to the ODE system \eqref{char ode} for initial conditions $(y(0),z(0))=(y_0,u_{-})$, we would have $u(\hat{x},\hat{t})=z(\hat{t})=u_{-}$.
+Therefore, suppose if possible that $y_0=y(0)\geq x_{-}$, where we include $x_-$ because the initial data may be discontinuous at this point, and the initial value of $z$ may not be determined merely by $y(0)$; in this case we can effectively apply the `divergence theorem' to the region enclosed by the two curves \cite{GenChar}; then by \eqref{divzero} and the characteristic equations \eqref{char ode}: